Randy Johnson: 1989–1992

-1993
+1993–1994: Strikeout leader

-Johnson broke out in 1993, posting a 19–8 record, 3.24 ERA and one save, his first of six 300-plus strikeout seasons (308).
-He was the first Mariners pitcher to reach 300 strikeouts in a single season.
-In May 1993, Johnson again lost a no-hitter to a 9th-inning single; again, the opponent was the Oakland Athletics.
+Johnson broke out in 1993, with a 19–8 record, 3.24 ERA and one save, his first of six 300-plus strikeout seasons (308), and the Mariners' franchise record for strikeouts.
+In May, Johnson again lost a no-hitter to a 9th-inning single; again, the opponent was the Athletics.
 He also recorded his 1,000th career strikeout against the Minnesota Twins' Chuck Knoblauch.
 Prior to the trade deadline, Johnson was nearly dealt to the Toronto Blue Jays for Steve Karsay and Mike Timlin.
 Toronto general manager Pat Gillick had two separate transactions on the table including the one for Johnson with Seattle general manager Woody Woodward and one for Rickey Henderson with Oakland general manager Sandy Alderson.
 When Gillick was unable to contact Woodward, he agreed to the deal with Alderson.
 When Woodward returned Gillick's call, he said he would agree to the deal for Johnson.
 However, Gillick gave his word to Alderson even though the deal had not been finalized.

-At the All-Star Game in Baltimore, Maryland, in a famous incident, Johnson threw a fastball over the head of Philadelphia Phillies first baseman John Kruk.
+At the All-Star Game in Baltimore, in a famous incident, Johnson threw a fastball over the head of Philadelphia Phillies first baseman John Kruk.
+Johnson earned his first MLB save on August 16, also in Baltimore, relieving closer Norm Charlton, who suffered a season-ending injury.
 On October 3, Johnson entered the final game of the season as a defensive substitution, replacing Brian Turang in left field.
-This made him the tallest player to play the field in baseball history.
+This made him the tallest player to play the field in MLB history.
+Johnson finished second in American League (AL) Cy Young Award voting, losing to Jack McDowell.

+That offseason, the New York Yankees attempted to trade for Johnson, but owner George Steinbrenner reportedly would not offer a large contract extension for Johnson.
+The Mariners signed Johnson to a four-year, $20.25 million extension in December, making him one of the 10 highest paid pitchers at the time.

+Johnson was again one of the top pitchers in the AL in the shortened 1994 season, making his third All-Star team and finishing third in Cy Young voting.
+He again led the majors with 204 strikeouts and also led with four shutouts.
+Johnson was the final pitcher before the season ended due to the player's strike, striking out Oakland's Ernie Young to seal his AL-best 9th complete game of the season.